Dasatinib (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have a blood disorder such as anemia, bleeding problems, heart disease, heart rhythm problems, low potassium or magnesium levels in your blood, problems with fluid retention (edema), or if you are lactose intolerant.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, or heart rhythm problems.
+Tell your doctor if you are lactose intolerant.

 - This medicine can cause the following problems:

-- High blood pressure in your lungs (pulmonary arterial hypertension)
+- Pulmonary arterial hypertension (high blood pressure in your lungs)